-Understand the (historical and current) reasons behind the differences in worldview about Indigenous cultural ways and the ways commonly accepted in broader Canadian society, and the reasons for fear if not anger or distain that Indigenous Peoples hold towards formal federal and provincial institutions such as law enforcement, justice, social services, education, health, business...
+Understand the (historical and current) reasons behind the differences in worldview about Indigenous learning processes and learning processes commonly accepted in broader Canadian society, and the reasons for fear if not anger or distain towards formal learning institutions.

-Find out about the experiences and truths now known about Residential School, Day Schools and the Indian Boarding Home Program
+Find out about the experiences and truths now known about Residential School.
 Read "Shingwauk's Vision", Miller.
 Look at "Where Are the Children" on line (http://wherearethechildren.ca).
 Read "Honouring the Truth, Reconciling for the Future: final report from the Truth and Reconciliation Commission of Canada" and the "94 Calls to Action" in response to the Truths told.

-Inquire about how Indigenous children and youth have been regarded in "modern" public schooling - as they emerged from Residential School into public school, up to today.
+Inquire about how Aboriginal children and youth have been regarded in "modern" public schooling - as they emerged from Residential School into public school, up to today.
 Delve into First Nations, Métis and Inuit education issues as they pertain to Federal First Nations education programs and funding compared to the structures provided by the provinces in public schools (off reserve).
 Delve into health issues, socio-economic issues, rights issues....all of the barriers and factors which contribute to the present situation for Indigenous peoples in Canada.

 In the same way, remember the perspectives on Indigenous Peoples and their cultures you were given in school - and investigate more historical perspectives that Canadians were purposely taught, and sometimes purposefully not taught, in school.
-Read the now available writings of John A McDonald and Duncan Campbell Scott where their attitudes towards Indigenous Peoples - and their true intentions towards them - are clearly control, oppression, elimination...genocide.
+Read the now available writings of John A McDonald and Duncan Campbell Scott where their attitudes towards Indigenous Peoples - and their true intentions towards them - are clearly control, oppression, elimination - some would use the term genocide.